-ChimneyScan technicians serve home buyers and sellers who are interested in adding a more detailed inspection in their homebuying process.
-Not intended to replace a Level II CSIA inspection.
-A ChimneyScan features an enhanced visual inspection of the exterior chimney and includes and a video of the internal flue which is not normally included in a standard home inspection.
+ChimneyScan is a service offered by home inspectors trained in an advanced inspection technique designed to find potential problems in residential chimneys, fireplaces and/or venting systems.
+Certified ChimneyScan technicians serve home buyers and sellers who are interested in adding a more detailed inspection in their homebuying process.
+This is not intended as a replacement for a Level II CSIA inspection.
+A ChimneyScan features an enhanced visual inspection of the exterior chimney and includes a video of the internal flue which is not normally included in a standard home inspection.

 How often do you view staining at the top of the chimney?
 In the ChimneyScan course, we will provide the reasoning for this type of staining so that you can provide a professional opinion on why this occurs.